peterhinch/micropython-async/v3/docs/THREADING.md

     values["Y"] = sensor_read(1)
     values["Z"] = sensor_read(2)
 ```
 and the ISR would run to completion before `uasyncio` resumed.
-The ISR could
+However the ISR
-run while the `uasyncio` task was reading the values: to ensure mutual
+might run while the `uasyncio` task was reading the values: to ensure mutual
-consistency of the dict values the consumer should disable interrupts while
+consistency of the dict values the consumer should disable interrupts while the
-the read is in progress.
+read is in progress.

 ###### [Contents](./THREADING.md#contents)